mcharles/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 For more information on the tools check out the  [GeoMesa Tools tutorial](/geomesa-tools-features/) after you're done with this tutorial

-### DEPLOY GEOMESA TO ACCUMULO

-The $GEOMESA_HOME/dist directory contains the distributed runtime jar that should be copied into the $ACCUMULO_HOME/lib/ext folder on each tablet server.
-This jar contains the GeoMesa Accumulo iterators that are necessary to query GeoMesa.

 {% highlight bash %}
 # something like this for each tablet server